blue-kale-test/rearrange/README.md

 ========

 This module is used for rearranging names.
-Turns lastname firstname into firstname last name
+Turns lastname firstname into firstname last name.

 # example